Nonlinear Independent Component Analysis for Discrete-Time and Continuous-Time Signals: Modelling Sources as Stochastic Processes

 In the following, a stochastic process $Y=(Y_t)_{t\in\I}$ in $\R^d$ will be called

-the process $Y$ will be called \emph{$C^k$-regular at $((s,t),y_0)\in\Delta_2(\I)\times\R^{2d}$} if the random vector $(Y_s,Y_t)$ is $C^k$-distributed around $y_0\in\R^n$ and its density at $y_0$ is positive. \begin{remark} Note that if $Y$ is $C^k$-regular at $(s,t)$, then the boundary of the support of the joint density of $(Y_s, Y_t)$ is a Lebesgue nullset.
+the process $Y$ will be called \emph{$C^k$-regular at $((s,t),y_0)\in\Delta_2(\I)\times\R^{2d}$} if the random vector $(Y_s,Y_t)$ is $C^k$-distributed around $y_0\in\R^{2d}$ and its density at $y_0$ is positive. \begin{remark} Note that if $Y$ is $C^k$-regular at $(s,t)$, then the boundary of the support of the joint density of $(Y_s, Y_t)$ is a Lebesgue nullset.
 (A direct consequence of Sard's theorem.) \end{remark}

-The theory of ICA knows two prominent `exceptions' for which it is not possible to identify an IC random vector $S$ in $\R^d$ from even its linear mixture $X$, namely the cases in which \begin{enumerate}[label=\emph{(\roman*)}] \item[(i)] more than one of the components of $S$ is Gaussian (cf.\ Theorem \ref{thm:Comon}), or \item[(ii)]the source $S$ is `statistically trivial' in the sense of Remark \ref{prop:stoch_procs_interpolate} (a). \end{enumerate} As it turns out, a generalised version of these pathologies carries over to the first and more `static' of our separation principles (Theorem \ref{thm:NICA_stat}), owing to the fact that certain types of the joint distributions constituting \eqref{2ndfdds} will be `too simple' to guarantee nonlinear identifiability even for sources whose temporal structure \eqref{2ndfdds} is not otherwise degenerate.\footnote{\ Note that distributional pathologies similar to ours have been first described in \cite{HYM}.}
+The theory of ICA knows two prominent `exceptional cases' for which the recovery of an IC random vector $S$ in $\R^d$ from even its linear mixtures $X$ cannot be guaranteed without further assumptions, namely the cases in which \begin{enumerate}[label=(\roman*)] \item more than one of the components of $S$ is Gaussian (cf.\ Theorem \ref{thm:Comon}), or \item the source $S$ is `statistically trivial' in the sense of Remark \ref{prop:stoch_procs_interpolate} (a). \end{enumerate} As it turns out, a generalised version of these pathologies carries over to the first and more `static' of our separation principles (Theorem \ref{thm:NICA_stat}), owing to the fact that certain analytical forms of the joint distributions constituting \eqref{2ndfdds} will be `too simple' to guarantee nonlinear identifiability even for sources whose temporal structure \eqref{2ndfdds} is not otherwise degenerate.\\[-0.5em]